 Any person employed by the University who is aware of misconduct by a faculty member in the pursuit of his or her research (researcher) shall promptly report the misconduct to the Vice President for Research (VPR).
-The report shall be put into writing and signed, and shall include such documentation as the charging party may have to substantiate the claim of misconduct.
-The report shall be kept in confidence and the privacy of the charging party protected.
-The charging party shall be informed within 60 calendar days as to whether the inquiry will result in an investigation.
+The report should be put into writing and signed and shall include such documentation as the charging party may have to substantiate the claim of misconduct.
+The report should be kept confident and the privacy of the charging party protected.
+The charging party shall be informed within 60 days as to whether the inquiry will result in an investigation.